HaQadosch/Dev-Notes/Pages/Redux.md

 ![5](../assets/5.jpg "Actions have standard shape")
 ___
 ### Dispatch
 Actions are not _called_, but are `dispatch`ed to the reducers.
-The action `type` is what tells the reducer what to do, i.e. return a new state or remain in the old one.
+The action `type` is what tells the reducer what to do, i.e. return a new state or remain in the old one. `dispatch` is a built-in function available when you create the store.

 ![6](../assets/6.jpg "Writing in the store")
 ___
 ### Reducer, with a vengeance
-To change data in the store, first write your `reducer`.
+To change data in the store (which probably change the state of your application), first write your `reducer`.
 Reducers are often written with `switch/case` statements, but don't have to be.
 They just have to take in an `action` and a `state`, and return a new state.

 ![7](../assets/7.jpg "Shape of a reducer")